ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 {{?RFC8922}}.
 The design encourages implementations underneath the interface to dynamically choose a transport protocol depending on an application's choices rather than statically binding applications to a protocol at compile time.
-The transport system implementations should provide applications with a way to override transport selection and instantiate a specific stack, e.g., to support servers wishing to listen to a specific protocol.
+The Transport Services system implementations should provide applications with a way to override transport selection and instantiate a specific stack, e.g., to support servers wishing to listen to a specific protocol.
 This specific transport stack choice is discouraged for general use, because it can reduce the portability.